-The financial assets, trade receivables and other receivables of the Group as measured at amortized cost as of the reporting date are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected credit losses.
-Regarding how the financial instruments are considered to have low credit risk, please refer to note 6(c).
+The financial assets of the Group as of the reporting date are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected credit losses.

 (ii) Liquidity risk

 Liquidity risk is the risk that the Group will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Group manages sufficient cash and cash equivalents so as to cope with its operations and mitigate the effects of fluctuations in cash flows.
 The Group's management supervises the banking facilities and ensures compliance with the terms of loan agreements.